openshift/origin/docs/v1/use-cases.md

 ### Updating a Service Broker

-Broker operators make changes to the services their brokers offer.
+ServiceBroker operators make changes to the services their brokers offer.
 To refresh the services a broker offers, the Service Controller should re-list the `/v2/catalog` endpoint.
 The Service Controller should apply the result of re-listing the broker to its internal representation of that broker's services: